deiveehan/my-terraform/readme.md

 terraform configuration files - main, variables etc.,

 Operator runs the following commands
-* terraform refresh
+* terraform refresh:
-terraform gets up to date view of the infrastructure
+_terraform gets up to date view of the infrastructure_

-* terraform plan
+* terraform plan:
-terraform talks to the IAAS provider and identifies what it needs to do (Desired configuration
+_terraform talks to the IAAS provider and identifies what it needs to do (Desired configuration_

-* terraform apply
+* terraform apply:
-Terraform applies the changes to arrive at the desired state.
+_Terraform applies the changes to arrive at the desired state._

-* terraform destroy
+* terraform destroy:
-Terraform knows about the infrastructure, talks to the IAAS and destroys all components and cleans up.
+_Terraform knows about the infrastructure, talks to the IAAS and destroys all components and cleans up. _
 #### What happens behind the scene.